-Do you find that you feel sad every time you don't have someone else with you?
+Do you find that you feel sad every time you don’t have someone else with you?
 Feeling happy while alone is a necessary skill for all people to learn.
-It doesn't mean you have to prefer being alone, if you are a people person.
-But, knowing yourself and being comfortable with yourself is an important step in forming healthy friendships and relationships.
+It doesn’t mean you have to prefer being alone if you are a people person.
+However, knowing yourself and being comfortable with yourself is an important step in forming healthy friendships and relationships.
 When you are alone, take that time to discover and practice the things you enjoy most.

 Laughter and smiling can actually trigger your brain to feel happier.
 When you’re feeling down, listen to your favorite comedian, read a funny story, or watch a silly movie.
 It’s healthy to laugh regularly.
 If you have a funny friend, make it a point to spend more time with them.
 They’ll probably enjoy having someone to laugh with too.

 Am I Feeling Sad Or Am I Depressed?

 It can be difficult to tell when sadness feelings evolve into a bout of depression.
 Depression can be caused by various aspects of mental health, and it also can be caused by a trigger that starts as normal sadness.
 But typically, sadness that affects your daily functioning for more than a few weeks should be treated as possible depression.
 Only a mental health professional can formally diagnose depression, and it’s a good idea to see someone for diagnosis if your sadness is causing problems for several weeks or more.
 Signs of depression include the inability to eat, inability to sleep, and inability to enjoy activities you previously enjoyed.
 Depression can quickly lead to other health problems.
 Some secondary conditions related to depression include: